Graduate Admission Requirements

 The Test of Written English (TWE) and the Test of Spoken English (TSE) are recommended but not required.

-International students not offered financial support by the department must provide the Purdue University Office of International Students and Scholars evidence of sufficient funds available to pay tuition and living expenses during their residence in the U.S. Full costs for the semester are available from the Bursar's website at www.purdue.edu/bursar/
+International students will be asked to provide the Purdue University Office of International Students and Scholars evidence of sufficient funds available to pay tuition and living expenses during their residence in the U.S. Fellowship and TA funding letters from Purdue can be submitted as part of this process.
+Full costs for the semester are available from the Bursar's website at www.purdue.edu/bursar/

 Oral English Proficiency